hot-meal/coding-guide/README.md

 ### Media queries

-Put your media queries as close to their related rule sets as possible.
+Put your media queries close to their related rule sets.

-Don’t include them together in a separate stylesheet or at the end of the file.
-Doing this makes it easier for people to miss them in the future.
-Here’s a better solution.

 ```css
     .element { ... }